arcan1s/awesome-widgets/CONTRIBUTING.md

     1. `-DCMAKE_BUILD_TYPE=Debug`.
     2. `-DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTING=ON`.
     3. `-DCMAKE_BUILD_TYPE=Release`.
-* It is recommended to create addition test if possible.
-* Addition test functions should be declated and used only inside `BUILD_TESTING` definition.
+* Additional test functions should be declated and used only inside `BUILD_TESTING` definition.

 Tools